UN negotiations and other international fora

 Under Kyoto's first commitment period, industrialised nations agreed to cut their emissions of six greenhouse gases by an average of 5% below 1990 levels over the period 2008-2012.
 The 15 countries that were EU Member States at the time Kyoto was agreed committed to an 8% cut and are on track to achieve this by a comfortable margin.

 Kyoto's impact is limited, however, because it requires emissions action only from developed countries.
-Moreover, it was never ratified by the United States, and Canada has since pulled out.
+Moreover, it was never ratified by the United States, and Canada pulled out in 2012.

 Emissions from the developing world now exceed those from developed countries, and this share will continue to rise.
 By 2020 nearly two-thirds of global emissions will come from developing countries, it is projected.
 To be effective, action to combat climate change needs to become global.